2019 Austria Open: Double-elimination

 The double-elimination round began with 196 participants; players were eliminated after losing two matches.
 On the first day, multiple time champion, Thorsten Hohmann was defeated by Niels Feijen.
 Feijen took an early 3–1 lead, despite both players making errors.
 Feijen then extended his advantage to lead 7–2.
 Both players made a before Feijen won rack 12 to defeat Hohmann 9–3.
 Hohmann failed to progress to the knockout round, being eliminated in the third losers' round to Sanjin Pehlivanovic 9–2.
 Fifth-ranked Mark Gray also lost on the first day to Fabio Petroni.
 Petroni and Gray remained level at 3–3 before Petroni won six of the next seven racks to progress 9–4.
 Gray would be defeated again in the third losers' round, 9–4 to Alex Montpellier to be eliminated.
 Three-time world champion Oliver Ortmann was also defeated by Imran Majid 2–9, before being eliminated in the second losers' round to Mariusz Skoneczny.

 Defending champion Kazakis also failed to qualify for the round of 32.
 He lost his second match to Damianos Giallourakis 9–7.
 He then defeated Nick Malai on a deciding rack 9–8 in the losers' fourth round.
-In his decisive play-off match, Kazakis lost to Daniel Maciol 9–6, and he was thus eliminated.
+In his decisive play-off match, Kazakis lost to Daniel Macioł 9–6, and he was thus eliminated.